Konvt/pgbar/README.md

   std::optional<...> total_tasks;  // Total number of tasks
   std::optional<...> each_setp;    // Equivalent update count for each update
-  std::optional<...> bar_length;   // Length of the progress bar to occupy in the terminal std::optional<...> option;       // Styling switches, a bit vector };
+  std::optional<...> bar_length;   // Length of the progress bar to occupy in the terminal std::optional<...> color;        // Color effect of the status information on the right side of the progress bar std::optional<...> option;       // Styling switches, a bit vector };
 ```